 What is halloumi?

-Halloumi is a cheese that originates from Cyprus.
-It’s a semi-hard, unripened, brined cheese that can be made from cow, sheep or goat’s cheese, and has quite a salty flavour.
-Halloumi can be eaten raw but is truly delicious cooked – it has a high melting point, making it excellent for grilling or frying.
+Originating from Cyprus, halloumi is a semi-hard, un-ripened, brined cheese that can be made from cow, sheep or goat’s milk.
+It can be eaten raw but is truly delicious cooked, having a high melting point, makes it an excellent choice for grilling or frying.

 To make halloumi, milk is heated and rennet or vegetarian rennet is added.
 Once cooled, the curds and whey naturally separate.
-The curds are then left to firm up, after which they are poached in the original whey with a little salt, and then kept in brine in order to preserve the cheese for longer.
+The curds are then left to firm up, after which they are poached in the whey with a little salt, and then kept in brine to preserve the cheese.

-Nutritionally, there isn’t a great deal of difference between different types of halloumi.
-If you are sensitive to lactose or cow’s milk, you may find sheep or goat’s halloumi is easier to digest – speak to your GP or dietitian if you’re concerned about food allergies or intolerances.
+Being a dairy product those allergic or intolerant of milk should avoid halloumi; it is also not suitable for vegans, Nutritionally, there isn’t a great deal of difference between different types of halloumi.
+If you are sensitive to lactose, you may find sheep or goat’s halloumi easier to digest – speak to your GP or dietitian if you’re concerned about food allergies or intolerances.

 Healthy halloumi recipes